25 Amusement Parks in Taiwan: The Best & Worst

 I’m not going to recommend too many leisure farms in this article because there are just too many.
 But I’ll just leave this one here, because it’s very popular and easy to reach from Taipei.

-Zhang Mei Ama Farm is your go-to place for seeing capybara’s, alapacas, and other cute animals.
+Zhang Mei Ama’s Farm is your go-to place for seeing capybara’s, alpacas, and other cute animals.
 You can touch and feed them, and even see the capybara’s playing in water.
-(If you’re a capybara fan, also see my guide to cat cafes in Taipei, where I mention one capybara cafe, and scroll to the Kenting section below, where I mention a place with a capybara shrine!)
+(If you’re a capybara fan, here are other places to see capybaras in Taiwan).

 It is located in Yilan county, which has MANY other similar places and family-friendly activites.
 See my guide to the best things to do in Yilan for more info.

-Book your tickets here, and try to avoid weekends, when there’s usually a line to get in.
-Here are other places to see capybaras in Taiwan.
+Book your tickets here (choose the cooking and vegetable harvesting experience with kids!), and try to avoid weekends, when there’s usually a line to get in.

 Window on World Theme Park (小人國主題樂園)